ivan7237d/pipe-function/.github/README.md

 > :bulb: TIP
 >
-> You can log views using `viewPlugin` from the package [1log-antiutils](https://github.com/ivan7237d/1log-antiutils).
+> You can log views using a plugin from package [1log-antiutils](https://github.com/ivan7237d/1log-antiutils).

 ## Memoization